Ejiro-Oke/Blogr/README.md

-A Challenge by https://www.frontendmentor.io/solutions Blogr is a resonsive mobile and desktop site built with Javascript and CSS.
+A Challenge by https://www.frontendmentor.io/solutions My solution is a resonsive mobile and desktop site built with Javascript and CSS.
+Please feel free to let me know how i could've executed this task better.
+Your input is very welcome.